symbol/symbol-docs/source/guides/transaction/debugging-transactions.rst

 a) Check the status via API endpoint.
 b) Listen to the different :doc:`WebSocket<../../concepts/listener>` channels.

-.. note:: While developing, it is encouraged to open terminals with different listeners to monitor transactions you send using NEM2-CLI.
+.. note:: While developing, it is encouraged to open terminals with different listeners to monitor the transactions you send using NEM2-CLI.

 *************
 Prerequisites